 Steve has held top management functions at banks in Argentina, Grand Cayman, and Ecuador, and he’s worked with both individuals and corporations as an international financial consultant.

 His extensive global experience in financial systemic crises, country default situations and inflationary environments has schooled him in crisis management – and directed his focus to businesses in real producing assets as the most reliable and the safest way to long-term capital growth.

 Steve is an Economist and a graduate of UCA in Buenos Aires plus post-graduate studies in Forestry Related Business Management.
 He’s also a popular speaker at seminars on financial risk management, international business and direct investment.

-Andres Rosberg of Argentina’s first professional sommeliers and president and co-founder of the Pan American Sommelier Alliance, a role which this year placed him at the helm of the organization for the World’s Best Sommelier competition held in Mendozaa.
+Andres Rosberg is one if of Argentina’s first professional sommeliers and president and co-founder of the Pan American Sommelier Alliance, a role which this year placed him at the helm of the organization for the World’s Best Sommelier competition held in Mendozaa.

 A “Certified Sommelier” by the Court of Master Sommeliers, Andrés is on tasting panels for wine guides and competitions all around the world, and a celebrity in Argentina’s local wine scene.
 His wine selection in Villa Hípica restaurant was repeatedly chosen as the country’s best and was the first to win a Wine Spectator “Award of Excellence” in Latin America.

 Andrés is the Executive Sommelier of the praised UCO Restaurant in the Buenos Aires Hotel Fierro and the managing director of the Los Arbolitos Vineyard Trust, a 1,000 acre estate in the heart of the Uco Valley – a top-end vineyard and real estate project.

 We’ll put our feet down in markets where real estate can be fun… and profitable.